shcaba/Sebastes_melanops_WA/Document/_main.md

   	12. Dirichlet data-weighting
   	13. McAllister-Ianelli data weighting

+- Other
+  	14. 2015 removal history
+  	15. 2015 removal history and dockside index with no extra variance (as used in the 2015 assessment)
+  	16. Sex = 3 option to maintain sex ratio within sampled length and age data

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Table \ref{tab:data_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-data-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-data-ssb} and \ref{fig:sensi-data-depl}.